1908816-xamk/osawp-plugin/originstamp/readme.txt

 * DB table implemented to store hashed data.

 = 0.0.6 =
-* Stable version for official WordPress Plugin repository
+* Stable version for official WordPress Plugin repository.
-* Some security issues fixes
+* Some security issues fixes.
-* Some minor fixes
+* Some minor fixes.

 = 0.0.7 =
 * A bug fix, where hahs table was shown in wp_head.